 When building an outdoor system, a speaker wire that is hidden or rendered obsolete by a wireless setup is the only way to go.
 That way you won’t have to worry about accidents, splashes or the weather.
 The only thing is you need to connect the system to a power source.

 The installation and overall planning of your multi room space is also much easier with wireless connectivity.
 You will still get the high quality stereo sound you want but with the benefits of Bluetooth streaming.
 All it takes is pairing all the devices and making sure the output power is correct.

 If you are renting property, you are less likely to invest in a more permanent stereo system.
 This is also where a wireless system can come in.
 Not only is it easy to set up, it’s also easy to break down into individual components and move them when your lease is up.9

 Can you make any speaker wireless?

 Yes, you can make any speaker wireless with the right tools.
 The best way to do this is to get wireless speaker conversion kits.
 You can then stream music without the need for 3.5mm cables or audio accessories.
 Other ways to make any speaker wireless includes using wireless audio systems and Google Chomecast.

 How can I make my satellite speakers wireless?

-You can make your satellite speakers wireless by connecting them to your new speaker wireless kit.
+You can make your satellite speaker wireless by connecting them to your new speaker wireless kit.
 Your existing speakers will become wireless once you connect the wireless receiver and new wireless transmitter.
 You will need to check if you have built-in amplifiers or you will need to purchase an external one.